amir-karimi96/continuous-time-continuous-option-policy-gradient/README.md

 # continuous-time-continuous-option-policy-gradient
-This repository contains the implementation for the continuous time continuous opiton (CTCO) policy gradient algorithm.
-In this algorithm, extended actions paired with duraiton of execution are chosen to construct options with open-loop policies to improve the exploraiton in continuous control tasks.
-The trajectory of low-level actions are parameterized by some $\omega$ and executed for continuous time $d$ independent of the task action-cycle-time $\Delta t$.
+This repository contains the implementation for the Continuous Time Continuous Option (CTCO) Policy Gradient Algorithm.
+In this algorithm, extended actions paired with duration of execution are chosen to construct options with open-loop policies to improve the exploration in continuous control tasks.
+The trajectory of low-level actions is parameterized by some $\omega$ and executed for continuous time $d$ independent of the task action-cycle time $\Delta t$

 ![](CTCO/high_level_MDP.png)